dsirotkin256/matching-cpp/README.md

 - `GetBestBidPrice(): Number` – The cheapest selling price available at which an asset might be purchased on the market.
 - `GetSpread(): Number` – Returns percent market spread `(b.ask - b.bid) / b.ask * 100`.
 - `GetQuote(): Number` – Returns the most recent price on which a buyer and seller agreed and at which some amount of the asset was transacted.
-- `OrderLookup(OrderID): Order` – Returns active order details if the order sits in the order book
+- `OrderLookup(OrderID): Order` – Returns active order details if the order sits in the order book.
 - `Buy(Order): Status` – Submits buy order.
 - `Sell(Order): Status` – Submits sell order.
 - `Cancel(OrderID): Status` – Submits order cancel request.